 - Heightened anxiety and depression

 - Increased rate of breathing

 If you even suspect that you or someone you love is encountering withdrawal, seek medical help immediately.

 Withdrawal from alcohol can be very dangerous and life-threatening.
 It is something that you should never attempt on your own.
-At Vertava Health Mississippi, we offer expert and compassionate care that can help to ease the uncomfortable symptoms that may arise and protect you from the dangers that could occur if you were to do this unaided.
+At Vertava Health Mississippi, we offer expert and compassionate care that can help ease the uncomfortable symptoms that may arise and protect you from the dangers that could occur if you do this unaided.

 Our medical staff will observe and support you around the clock to ensure that your symptoms are managed safely with our program’s unparalleled medical care and treatment.
 Withdrawal can be an emotionally draining process.
 Our staff is trained to help aid and comfort you in dealing with this, in addition to alleviating and treating the physical rigors of withdrawal.

 Learn More About the Signs of Alcohol Withdrawal at Vertava Health – Mississippi